medelman17/tn-justice-bus/memory-bank/activeContext.md

 - Addressing rural connectivity challenges (offline-first) is a core technical challenge.
 - Balancing AI assistance with legal/ethical constraints is critical.

-_This document reflects the project state as of initialization._
+_This document reflects the project state after bootstrapping the Next.js application._